 This isn’t a problem that can be solved by consumer education.
 The fundamental problem is that defaults several years ago, long paid off, continue to harm someone’s credit score for 6 years.

-The FCA started an investigation into the credit information market in 2019, which was sidelined last year because of Covid-19.
-This needs to be restarted and given a high priority.
+The FCA started an investigation into the credit information market in 2019, which was sidelined in 2020.
+Now in 2022 it has been restrated but doesn’t seem to be moving at all fast.
+This needs to be given a high priority.

 If credit scoring is reformed, it will be simpler for people to escape from the bad credit trap once their finances have improved.
 And easier to design products that will help them achieve this.